State's coronavirus death toll of residents passes 14,000 with rise of 107

 Long-term care

-Forty-one percent of the deaths, 5,673 are residents and staff of long-term care, including 585 in Palm Beach County, which is second most in the state behind 793 in Miami-Dade in data through Friday.
-The state increase was 37 and Palm Beach County went up by 3.
+Forty-one percent of the deaths, 5,713 are residents and staff of long-term care, including 585 in Palm Beach County, which is second most in the state behind 795 in Miami-Dade.
+The state increase was 40 and Palm Beach County didn't change.

 National

-Also, No. 11 Arizona reported 28 deaths, as well as an additional 706 cases.
-No. 24 Washington, the original epicenter in the United States, gained 20.
+Also, No. 11 Arizona reported 35 deaths, as well as an additional 459 cases.
+No. 24 Washington, the original epicenter in the United States, reported none.

 Worldwide

 Four European nations are in the top 11 as cases are surging on the continent.
-The United Kingdom reported 34 additional deaths for 41,936 in fifth place with the record daily high 1,172, as well as a record 6,874 cases, beating marks the previous two days and 5,086 on May 7.
-No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 20 deaths.
-No. 8 France announced 150 deaths, as well as 15,797 cases one day after a record 16,096.
-Spain reported 114 deaths and is in ninth place, just 429 behind France, and 4,122 cases.
+The United Kingdom reported 34 additional deaths for 41,971 in fifth place with the record daily high 1,172, as well as 6,042 cases, one day after a record 6,874.
+No. 6 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths.
+No. 8 France announced 39 deaths, as well as 14,412 cases, two days after a record 16,096.
+Spain reported no data and is in ninth place in deaths, just 468 behind France.

-Sweden, which has been doing "herd immunity" with no lockdown, reported 5 deaths and is at 5,880.
-Neighboring Norway reported no deaths 270, as well as 139 more cases.
+Sweden, which has been doing "herd immunity" with no lockdown, reported no data is at 5,880.
+Neighboring Norway reported no deaths to remain at 270, as well as 82 more cases.

-No. 30 China, the original epicenter of the world, hasn’t reported a death since April 26, and added 15 cases Saturday.
+China, the original epicenter of the world, hasn’t reported a death since April 26 and dropped to 32nd behind Romania and Saudi Arabia, and added 14 cases Sunday.

 Scripps Only Content 2020